momade02/seminar_atam/README.md

-**Result:** Conditional on a well-specified EGARCH(1,1)-skew-t volatility engine, a compact Deep Quantile Network does *not* improve one-day VaR forecasts for the EURO STOXX 50 - and it degrades the economic interpretability of the volatility-to-VaR mapping.
+**Result:** Conditional on a well-specified EGARCH(1,1)-skew-t volatility engine, a compact Deep Quantile Network does *not* improve one-day VaR forecasts for the EURO STOXX 50.
+Additionally, it degrades the economic interpretability of the volatility-to-VaR mapping.

 ---